sorenrife/dory/README.md

 ### Cache utils

-Dory implements several cache utilities with a simple interface.
+**Dory** simplifies several cache utilities with an out-of-the-box interface.
 For example, a decorator to cache views comfortably:

 ```python
 @blueprint.get('/foo')